Tomasvdv/Multi-agent-systems/README.md

 #### Experiment settings

-In this research we will perform multiple experiments to see how certain parameters setting effect amount of correctly identified planes.
-We will measure the following data points from the simulation:
+In this research we will perform multiple experiments to see how certain parameters setting affect the number of correctly identified planes.

+The following data points will be measured in the simulation:
 * Total of planes generated
 * Friendly planes generated
 * Enemy planes generated